kkohtaka/gosplit/README.md

 # GoSplit

-GoSplit is a command-line tool that splits Go source code files into chunks, where each chunk contains a function, struct definition, or method.
+GoSplit is a command-line tool that splits Go source code files into chunks, where each chunk contains a function, struct definition, method, constant, or variable.
 The output chunks are intended to be used with embedding models.

 ## Features

 - Extracts standalone functions
 - Extracts struct definitions
 - Extracts methods with their receiver types
+- Extracts top-level constants and variables
 - Preserves doc strings and comments
-- Outputs chunks as JSON lines
+- Outputs JSON lines for easy processing
-- Supports reading from a file and writing to a file or stdout

 ## Installation